bbawj/muggers/README.md

-A react native web app to serve as a collaborative study group social media platform
+A react and firebase web app to serve as a collaborative study group social media platform